douglaswaugh/blog-posts/duplication-and-abstraction.md

 }
 ```

-The first thing Joe looks at is the similarity between the methods.
-Three of them are using `System.out.println`.
-One of them passes a string literal, one of them passes the output of `String.format` and one of them passes the output of `formatPrice` which itself returns the output of `String.format`.
+Joe starts to look at similarities and differenes between the methods.
+There are three calls to `System.out.println` but they are all passed differing arguments.
+The call in `displayEmptyBarcodeMessage` passes a string literal, the call in `displayProductNotFoundMessage` passes the output of `String.format`, whilst the call in `displayPrice` passes the output of `formatPrice` which itself returns the output of `String.format`.
 He notices that if he inlines the `formatPrice` method (checking first that it isn't used any where else as it's public) he can make the three 'display' methods more similar.

 ```java
 public class ConsoleDisplay {